jagarib77/CS142-Fall2025/README.md

 After navigating to refrence libraries, all you have to do is click the "+" icon, look for your javafx/lib folder in file explorer and select all the .jar files.
 This will successfully add all the files to your refrence library.

-Next step is to create a launch.jason file and run the program(Ctrl + F5).
+Next step is to create a launch.json file and run the program(Ctrl + F5).
+To create a launch.json file, go to Run and Debug, and click the link which promts you to make one.
 An example of launch.json is avaiable in the src folder.
+Your launch.json file should match ours(the on the src folder).
-All you need to replace the path to the javafx libirary with yours in "vmArgs" section.
+The only cang you need to make is replace the path to the javafx libirary with yours(wherever your javafx/lib folder is located) in "vmArgs" section.